Noah, the flood, the ark, are they myth or are they reality?

 Obviously this story was made to be a blockbuster to capture the imagination and especially the 370+ million dollars of pocketbook revenue, so great liberty was taken with the script.
 In fact, one wonders how much effort was really made to introduce at least parts of the Bible narrative.

 The Explanation broaches this because the Bible plays a large part in Western spiritual life.
 We can believe it or not, but it is the best seller of all times and the basis for spiritual life of practically all occidental religions.
 Not to say that it is also one of, if not, the major pieces of literature ever produced irregardless of whether one believes in it or not or considers it a Book of God or not.

-Yet, compared to the Bible the movie was rife with untruths, grave fabrications and falsehoods.
-In bygone days I used to go to such movies and note down all the discrepencies between the Bible and the actual scipt… hadn’t thought about that episode in my life for many years.
+Yet, compared to the Bible, the movie was rife with untruths, grave fabrications and falsehoods.
+In bygone days I used to go to such movies and note down all the discrepancies between the Bible and the actual script… hadn’t thought about that episode in my life for many years.

 Many inconsistencies could be pointed out: